PWPInnovator898/BlueBuzzah-Gloves/ACKNOWLEDGEMENTS.md

 # Acknowledgements
-The Blue Buzzah project was proudly and successfully designed and prototyped by a widely distributed collection of dedicated "citizen research" collaborators, comprised of people affected by Parkinson's.
+The Blue Buzzah Gloves project was successfully designed, prototyped and tested by a widely distributed collection of dedicated "citizen researchers", comprised of people directly or indirectly affected by Parkinson's.
+Motivated soley by the opportunity to help people with Parrkinson's, none of the collaborators has any commercial interest in this work.